-The Negros Showroom is a retail platform wherein ANP member producers are given the opportunity to showcase and sell their products on a commercial scale.
-Known to house the "Best of Negros", the Negros Showroom proudly features locally made products from the various industry sectors, namely: food, fashion & garments, natural and organic, furniture, gifts, decors and housewares, tourism and agriculture.
+The Negros Showroom is a retail platform wherein ANP member producers are given the opportunity to showcase and sell their products.
+Known to house the best products which are made in Negros, the Negros Showroom houses products from the various sectors, namely:

 Fashion & garments